The Art of Esther Nisenthal Krinitz

 Esther’s story of survival is remarkable on its own.
 But it is all the more extraordinary because of her method of storytelling–stitching and embroidering.
 It comes to us with unexpected beauty in a series of 36 large fabric collages, intricately embroidered in vivid color, created more than 40 years after the war.
 They depict one young girl’s eyewitness account, scenes of tragedy and trauma juxtaposed with the exquisite beauty of the natural surroundings.
 It is as if nothing escaped Esther’s attention, or her memory.

 Through Esther’s own words and images of her art work, as well as interviews with her daughters and others, the award-winning 30-minute film “Through the Eye of the Needle” explores the capacity of the human heart to heal.
 Through these reflections, we are reminded that genocide and other acts of baseless hatred are still with us, and that Esther’s story, and those like hers, compels us to build a just and peaceful world for all.

-This extraordinary film has been screened at nearly two dozen film festivals, across the country and abroad, and won several festival audience choice awards and a professionally-juried CINE Golden Eagle award, TIVA Silver Medal and the Docs-in-Progress Alumni Arts in Focus award.
+This extraordinary film has been screened at nearly two dozen film festivals, across the country and abroad, and won several festival audience choice awards as well as the professionally-juried CINE Golden Eagle award, TIVA Silver Medal and the Docs-in-Progress Alumni Arts in Focus award.
 In April 2012, the film had its television premiere on Maryland Public Television, reaching more than 12,000 viewers and in 2013 was broadcast by numerous public TV stations across the country.

 To purchase the DVD or for information on hosting a public screening, please click here.